Layr-Labs/eigenlayer-docs/docs/restaking-guides/0-restaking-user-guide/stage-2-testnet/testnet-native-restaking/create-eigenpod-and-set-withdrawal-credentials/README.md

 # Create EigenPod and Set Withdrawal Credentials

-An [EigenPod](https://github.com/Layr-Labs/eigenlayer-contracts/blob/master/docs/core/EigenPodManager.md) is a smart contract used by EigenLayer to manage validator balance and withdrawal status.
+An [EigenPod](https://github.com/Layr-Labs/eigenlayer-contracts/blob/master/docs/core/EigenPodManager.md) is a smart contract managed by users, designed to facilitate the EigenLayer protocol in monitoring and managing balance and withdrawal statuses.
 Please review the following considerations when planning your EigenPod and validator operations:

 - You may repoint any number of validators to a single EigenPod.
 - An Ethereum address can only deploy a single EigenPod.